gaehlerm/SoftwareEngineering/README.md

 Although practicality beats purity: Yes, there are times when you are allowed to break the rules explained in this book here.

-Errors should never pass silently: If an error occures, something went wrong and the user should know about it.
+Errors should never pass silently: If an error occurs, something went wrong and the user should know about it.

-There should be one-- and preferably only one --obvious way to do it: Of course there are always some details that you don't know how to deal with.
+There should be one, and preferably only one, obvious way to do it: Of course there are always some details that you don't know how to deal with.
 But in general it's true that there should be only one way to implement a feature.

 Now is better than never: later = never.